Letov Š-33

-The Letov Š-33 was a 1930s prototype Czechoslovakian long-range bomber, designed and built by Letov.
+The Letov Š-33 was a 1930s prototype Czechoslovak long-range bomber, designed and built by Letov.

 Development

 Intended to meet a Czech military requirement and designed as a three-seat long-range bomber, the Š-33 first flew in 1930.
 The Š-33 was a cantilever mid-wing monoplane with a conventional tailskid landing gear.
 Powered by an 800 hp (597 kW) Isotta Fraschini engine, the Š-33 was tested but no production order was placed.